 Few African Americans settled in California until World War II.
 Between 1940 and 1980 the African American population in San Francisco rose from about 4,000 to about 86,000.
 Many who had come to the city to serve in jobs related to defense decided to remain and become permanent residents.

 The war ended and sorors still remaining in San Francisco petitioned the Alpha Kappa Alpha Sorority Incorporated® National Office to establish a graduate chapter in San Francisco.
-Delta Zeta Omega Chapter was chartered September 8, 1946, and became the 101st chapter of Alpha Kappa Alpha Sorority, Incorporated.
+Delta Zeta Omega Chapter was chartered on September 8, 1946, and became the 101st chapter of Alpha Kappa Alpha Sorority, Incorporated.
 Soror Anna Beachman Browne, 6th Far Western Regional Director, officiated at the chartering.
 Supreme Epistoleus, Soror Zenobia Allen, was also present.
-An attractive tea and program at the San Francisco YWCA was the setting of presentation of the chapter to the public by members of Alpha Nu Omega, Oakland-Berkeley Chapter.
+An attractive tea and program at the San Francisco YWCA was the setting of the presentation of the chapter to the public by members of Alpha Nu Omega, Oakland-Berkeley Chapter.
 Soror Alice Long, Basileus of Alpha Nu Omega Chapter presided as Mistress of Ceremonies.

 Since its inception, Delta Zeta Omega has developed programs in the areas of academic excellence, scholarship, health, and community service.
 Chapter scholarship awards have been given to high school graduates in order for them to continue their education at the college or university of their choice.
-Financial aid grants were/are also given to deserving students not in attendance at a four year college.
+Financial aid grants were/are also given to deserving students, not in attendance at a four-year college.

-After several years of organizing and work with a group of young women in San Francisco colleges, Delta Zeta Omega Chapter requested and received permission from the Alpha Kappa Alpha National Office to sponsor the chartering of an undergraduate chapter.
+After several years of organizing and working with a group of young women in San Francisco colleges, Delta Zeta Omega Chapter requested and received permission from the Alpha Kappa Alpha National Office to sponsor the chartering of an undergraduate chapter.
 Eta Sigma was chartered on May 9, 1973, with Soror Hassie Dianne Hill as its first President.
 The Charter included students at the University of San Francisco, Lone Mountain College, and San Francisco State University.
 As the years have passed, Delta Zeta Omega has continued to serve the community focusing on “Programs of Service" : The Arts, Education/Scholarship, Community Health, The African American Family/Heritage, Leadership and Global Impact.